Amitro123/automation-service/spec.md

 - **Decisions**: Aligned the spec with the latest documentation changes, adding sections for PR-Centric Automation and Robust Error Handling.
 - **Next Steps**: No immediate next steps, the spec has been updated to reflect the changes.

-### [2024-03-08]
+### 2024-05-09
-- **Summary**: Updated README with Jules integration test instructions, added a "Test Jules Integration" section, improved dashboard integration details, and updated the architecture diagram.
+- **Summary**: Updated spec.md to reflect the addition of "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections in the README, and updated Review Provider Configuration.
+Added utils.py and dashboard folder structure.
-- **Decisions**: Added specific instructions for testing the Jules integration.
-Clarified how to use CI results in the dashboard.
+- **Decisions**: Aligned the spec with the latest documentation changes, adding sections for PR-Centric Automation and Robust Error Handling.
-- **Next Steps**: Continue to refine dashboard integration and Jules API testing.
+- **Next Steps**: No immediate next steps, the spec has been updated to reflect the changes.

 ### 2024-05-09
-- **Summary**: Updated the spec to reflect the addition of "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections in the README, and updated Review Provider Configuration.
+- **Summary**: Updated spec.md to reflect the addition of "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections in the README, and updated Review Provider Configuration.
 Added utils.py and dashboard folder structure.
 - **Decisions**: Aligned the spec with the latest documentation changes, adding sections for PR-Centric Automation and Robust Error Handling.
 - **Next Steps**: No immediate next steps, the spec has been updated to reflect the changes.